 Investment Manager Mandate Benchmark Performance Objective BlackRock Property IPD All Balanced Funds Weighted Average To outperform the benchmark Active Credit BofA Merrill Lynch Sterling Corporate & Collateralized All Stocks) Seeks to outperform the Benchmark by 0.5% p.a. gross of fees annualised over rolling 3-year periods.
 Legal & General World Developed Equities (Passive) FTSE World Developed Equity Index To hold a portfolio of securities designed to match the return of the FTSE World Developed Equity Index within a specific tolerance.
-The currency exposure is not hedged back to Sterling.
-Buy and Maintain Credit iBoxx Sterling Non Gilt (ex-BBB) Over 15 Years To seek to capture the credit risk premium through investing in a diversified portfolio of permitted bonds and to seek to maintain the value of this portfolio by; -Investing in securities with a view of holding to maturity -Avoiding investments in securities the Manager believes likely to default or experience significant deterioration in quality -Minimising trading activity and associated costs Segregated Liability Driven Investments mandate N/A Hedge 80% of the interest rate and inflation risk arising from the Section's liabilities on a gilts+0.5% p.a. basis.
+50% of the Section's allocation is invested in the GBP hedged share class of LGIM's pooled fund.
+Buy and Maintain Credit iBoxx Sterling Non Gilt (ex-BBB) Over 15 Years To seek to capture the credit risk premium through investing in a diversified portfolio of permitted bonds and to seek to maintain the value of this portfolio by; -Investing in securities with a view of holding to maturity -Avoiding investments in securities the Manager believes likely to default or experience significant deterioration in quality -Minimising trading activity and associated costs Segregated Liability Driven Investments mandate N/A Hedge 90% of the interest rate and inflation risk arising from the Section's liabilities on a gilts+0.5% p.a. basis.